Ron Lay

 Ronald Samuel Marshall Lay (18 February 1917 – 9 November 1996) was an English cricket umpire.

+Umpire career

 Lay began as an umpire in club matches across Northamptonshire, before officiating in matches in the Minor Counties Championship from 1950.
 He first officiated in first-class cricket in 1953, standing in the match between Northamptonshire and Scotland at Peterborough.
 He was appointed to the first-class list of umpires in 1956 and proceeded to stand in 303 first-class matches between 1956 and 1968, predominantly in the County Championship.
 He additionally stood in 12 List A one-day matches between 1963 and 1968.
 He missed part of the 1964 season after being struck on the foot and injured by a ball which had been straight driven by Ted Dexter.
 Lay died at Northampton in November 1996.